The Onion: 85th Academy Awards controversy

+Subway September 11 Promotion

+In 2013, The Onion published an article detailing the introduction of a recent promotion at Subway themed around the September 11 attacks, where customers could supposedly get two footlong subs for $9.11.
+This article was accompanied by an ad that depicted a man flying towards two sub sandwiches (arranged to depict the twin towers) along with further offensive jokes around the attacks.
+The ad quickly circulated around the internet and gathered much criticism as it led customers to believe it was official.

+Subway responded on Twitter with a statement reading: "Like everyone, we are deeply offended by the fake story and ad created by The Onion."
+However, the hoax again came under some scrutiny when YouTuber Travis Northrup posted a video where he printed out the ad and presented it as a coupon when ordering at his local Subway in San Francisco.
+To his surprise, the coupon was accepted.
+This video caused some backlash due to some believing that Subway was honoring the hoax, but many still saw it as a humorous situation.

-Murder of The Big Show
+Murder of Big Show

-On June 16, 2017, The Onion featured an article describing professional wrestler The Big Show being killed by WWE after a seven-year-old boy wandered into a steel cage during a live event in Indianapolis.
+On June 16, 2017, The Onion featured an article describing professional wrestler Big Show being killed by WWE after a seven-year-old boy wandered into a steel cage during a live event in Indianapolis.
 The article, meant to lampoon the real-life killing of Harambe, a gorilla in a Cincinnati zoo, received criticism for satirizing the murder of an actual person as well as leading some fans to believe Big Show was dead.

 Amicus brief in Novak v.
 City of Parma

 On October 3, 2022, The Onion filed its first amicus curiae brief with the Supreme Court of the United States in the case of Novak v.
 City of Parma.
 The Onion supported the certiorari petition of Anthony Novak, who was seeking civil damages after having been arrested and unsuccessfully prosecuted over a Facebook page parodying the page of the Parma Police Department.
 The Onion's brief contained numerous jokes, including a claimed readership of 4.3 trillion, a remark that "the federal judiciary is staffed entirely by total Latin dorks", and a boast regarding Jonathan Swift that "its writers are far more talented, and their output will be read long after that hack Swift's has been lost to the sands of time".

-Russian invasion of Ukraine

-The website appeared to take a slightly pro-Russian stance regarding Russia's full-scale invasion of Ukraine in February 2022.
-Multiple satiric articles have been published, with the major themes tapping into the United States' involvement in foreign wars as a way to diminish the moral outrage to the Russian invasion, alleging that America wants to protect Ukraine only because its citizens are white, and that sending weapons only prolongs the conflict.
-Additionally, the articles suggested the Ukrainian government is not necessarily better than the Russian government and ridiculed the world's lack of attention to other wars and conflicts outside of Ukraine.
+The brief noted the paper's Latin motto as Tu stultus es ("You are stupid").